Vijay25091996/Titanic-Survival/README.md

 train['Age']=train[['Age','Pclass']].apply(agemap,axis=1)

-Not just an example, it's the actaul code used. simple.
+Not just an example, it's the actual code used. simple.

 Then for any dataset to be fed into Machine Learning Model it should be numerised or one hot encoded.